 BreastCare Makes it Easier to Find Referring Providers

 December 9, 2013 - Enrolling/primary care providers who need to refer a BreastCare patient, have a new way to find facilities and doctors who accept referrals for BreastCare patients.
 A list of referring providers has been added to the BreastCare website under the Forms and Manuals section.
 The list include surgeons, OB/Gyns, mammography facilities and hospitals.

-BreastCare Screening and Diagnostics Services to Continue
+BreastCare Screening and Diagnostic Services to Continue

-Although Medicaid Category 07 is ending, patients will be eligible for health coverage in the Health Care Independence Program (also known as the Private Option) or through the Health Insurance Marketplace.
+Patients may be eligible for health coverage in the Health Care Independence Program (also known as the Private Option) or through the Health Insurance Marketplace.
 See details of each below.

 Health Care Independence Program

 Health Insurance Marketplace

 - Household income at or below 138% of Federal Poverty Level